nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Export data in CSV format to file.

 Format: `export [-force] FILE_PATH`

 * If file exists, export is blocked unless -force flag is used.
 Otherwise, create file and export.
-* Flag -force overwrites existing file.
+* Option -force overwrites existing file.
-* Nothing is changed if file access denied.
+* Nothing is saved to disk if file access denied.

 --------------------------------------------------------------------------------------------------------------------

 ## **Glossary**

 |           Term           |                                                                               Explanation                                                                                |